samyap4/password-rotation-action-post-login/integration/installation_guide.md

 * **Error Message:** Set this to what you wish to return to the calling application.
 This will be returned in the query string as `error_description`.

-Note: These two configurations work in tandem.
-If you set values for both, only logins where both criteria are true will this policy be enforced.
-So for instance, if you login with a connection that is not enabled but an organization that is: the user will not be required to reset password and vice versa.
-Make sure to consider this when implementing this strategy.

 1. Add the integration to your Library by selecting **Create**.

 1. In the modal that appears, select the **Add to flow** link.